devmit29/dart-council-assignment/README.md

-# DART Council - Exam Preparation Platform
+# DART Council - Platform for Job seekers
 A modern, responsive web application built with React and Material UI for DART Council's exam preparation platform.
-This project serves as the MVP (Minimum Viable Product) with a clean, user-friendly interface and essential features.
+This project serves as the assignment for the frontend role at Dartcouncil.

 ## Features